Import & Export

 After the import

-You get a summary — how many entries were imported and how many were skipped.
+You get a summary — how many entries were imported and how many were skipped — with shortcuts to review the logs or import another file.
 The imported logs appear on Timeline, Calendar, and Summary instantly because the import runs through the same local-first pipeline as new logs you tap in by hand.

-If a caregiver is online when you import, they'll receive the new logs the next time their app checks for changes.
+If a caregiver shares the baby, they'll receive the new logs the next time their app checks for changes.

 Large imports

 Importing months or years of data at once is supported.
-BabyLog chunks the work so the UI stays responsive and so a dropped connection part-way through doesn't corrupt your dataset.
+BabyLog chunks the work so the UI stays responsive, and warns you not to close the page while an import is running.

 CSV format and tips